edev/mechanical_keyboard/README.md

 I will definitely need to test silent switches in person before committing to a choice.

+# Case study: IO Sam

+IO Sam built a silent keyboard using the Glorious GMMK TKL case and Zeal PC Aqua Zilent switches, aiming for a budget of around $250 [7].
+He discussed the subject of silent keyboards in depth and detailed the process for building his budget silent keyboard.
+Like Hipyo Tech, IO Sam's keyboard was very quiet.
+Unlike Hipyo, IO Sam had no complaints about the feel of his switches.

+He explicitly confirmed what I observed from Hipyo Tech's video and other builds using the same case as Hipyo: "Your choice of switches is the number one factor that will define the sound levels and characteristics of your board.
+Period.
+I don't care how fancy your keyboard case is and what kind of plate mounting mechanism it uses, the switch is ultimately *the* thing that will determine the noise level coming out of your board."

+IO Sam gave a priority list for building a quiet keyboard:

+1. **Switches:** silent switches make a silent keyboard.
+He used Zeal PC Aqua Zilents, with 67 g springs.
+He recommended a source for an in-depth review [8].
+IO Sam considered these particular switches to be among the best on the market.
+2. **Lube:** Krytox 205 G0.
+3. **Keycaps:** PBT keycaps with thick walls for quieter, lower-pitched sound.
+His keycaps were 1.25mm thick.
+4. **Stabilizers:** rattling stabilizers are key causes of disruptive noise in many/most keyboards.
+He used GMK Cherry-style plate-mounted stabilizers, but I presume I will use screw-in PCB-mounted ones in my build for strength and to reduce the chance of noise from rattling feet.
+Note that he had to clip all four feet on his stabilizers to eliminate unwanted noise.
+5. **Damping foam:** buy a sorbothane sheet and cut it to fit between the bottom case and the PCB to prevent the case from echoing and amplifying sound.
+In general, dense foams work best for sound damping, and he recommends sorbothane as what many enthusiasts consider best-in-class.
+6. **Case and PCB:** his comments focused on budgetary concerns rather than sound damping.
+He recommended that first-time builders use a hot swap PCB.

 # Product selection

 ## Budget